MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Washer wireframe](../img/hardware/washer.png){: .shadow}

-Usually stamped from sheet metal, this type of spacer distributes load over a larger area.
+Usually stamped from sheet metal, this spacer distributes the load over a larger area.
 Only used in M5 size.

 ---